sib-swiss/termal/roadmap.md

    e.g. https://dergipark.org.tr/en/download/article-file/2904099 for amino
    acids), but they can be computed.

-1. [ ] Provide a key binding for cycling through the maps (and show the current map in the message); if eventually we end up with a large number of maps, then allow selection via a dialog.
+1. [x] Provide a key binding for cycling through the maps (and show the current map in the message); if eventually we end up with a large number of maps, then allow selection via a dialog. => 'm' cycles through color maps.

 1. [x] Allow inverse video with black on a colored background.